juji-io/datalevin/benchmarks/write-bench/README.md

 It is interesting to see that for durable writes, asynchronous writes can usually perform about half as fast as the fastest non-durable writes.

-For non-durable writes, synchronous transaction with `:writemap` and `mapasync` flags is the best performing method, while asynchronous writes can actually be little behind sometimes, perhaps due to the overhead of asynchronous processing.
+For non-durable writes, synchronous transaction with `:writemap` and `:mapasync` flags is the best performing method, while asynchronous writes can actually be little behind sometimes, perhaps due to the overhead of asynchronous processing.